BitDevsNYC/BitDevsNYC.github.io/about.md

 sharing and lively discussion.
-In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in popular git repositories (e.g. Bitcoin Core, lnd, c-lightning, Joinmarket, Elements Alpha and Electrum), research papers, technical blog posts, IRC logs, network monitors and more.
-After a period of discussion, some events will have [presentations](https://bitdevs.org/presenter-guidelines/) of open source projects, companies, research and other relevant content.
+In the weeks preceding the event, discussion topics are collated by meetup members from a variety of sources: pull requests in popular git repositories (e.g. Bitcoin Core, lnd, c-lightning, Joinmarket, Elements Alpha, Electrum, Breez), research papers, technical blog posts, IRC logs, network monitors, X (Twitter) post and more.
+After a period of discussion, some events will have presentations of open source projects, companies, research and other relevant content.
 A feedback and Q&A section follow.
-After the event the group gathers at a nearby restaurant to socialize.
+After the event the group gathers at a nearby restaurant to socialize when possible.

 A newsletter is sent out the day of the event which outlines discussion topics.
 Archives of discussion topics and presentations can be found in the event descriptions of past meetups.
-The discussion portion of the event is NEVER recorded.
+The discussion portion of the event can be recorded with permissions.
 It is recommended that you have a firm grasp of the basics of Bitcoin in order to extract the most value from our Socratic events.
+It that is not the case, let other participants know to get some basics ressources.

-Please contact the organizers if you'd like to present at a future Socratic event or have a recommended topic for discussion: bitdevsnyc at gmail.
+Please contact the organizers if you'd like to present at a future Socratic event or have a recommended topic for discussion: bitdevscotonou at gmail.
 There are different requirements for presentations depending on the nature of the project.